DeFiCh/handbook/src/drafts/loans.md

     * `ownerAddress`<span style="color: red">*</span>: the address owning this vault.
 This address might be owned by the node executing the command or not, meaning, anyone can create vaults to other users.
     * `loanSchemeId`: id of the [loan scheme](#loan-scheme) this vault is subscribed to.
 This defines the rules applied to this particular vault; the [interest rate](#interest-rate) and the [minimum collateral ratio](#minimum-collateral-ratio).
-        If omitted the vault will subscribe to the default loan scheme set by the [operator](../pinkpaper/operator).
+        If omitted the vault will subscribe to the default loan scheme.

     <span style="color: #FF00AF">Return</span>: `vaultId` (transaction hash).
 This can be used to identify the created vault inside the blockchain.